BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharonmbuya/README.md

 Infographics – Great for summarizing complex data in an engaging way.
  Example: A cybersecurity infographic explaining common threats and prevention tips.

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
+Structuring Content – Breaks information into logical sections, making it easier to navigate.
+Enhancing Readability – Helps readers scan and find relevant details quickly.
+Improving Comprehension – Clearly defines topics, guiding readers through complex information.
+Facilitating Searchability – Enables quick lookup of specific sections in long documents.
+Supporting Accessibility – Aids screen readers and improves usability for all readers.
+ Example:
+Main Heading: Installing the Software
+Subheading: System Requirements
+Subheading: Step-by-Step Installation Guide
+Subheading: Troubleshooting Installation Issues
+This structure makes technical documents clearer, more user-friendly, and efficient to use.

 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?